 Knowing how to build and maintain momentum as a musician is like learning the recipe to success in the industry.
 It may seem complex, but it's actually relatively straightforward.
 You have to be willing to put in the work, though.

 Give Sugo Music Group's experts a call if you need advice on releasing, licensing, and publishing your music.
-Whether you're a seasoned musician or it's your very first release, they'll give you the guidance needed to release your music successfully.
+Whether you're a seasoned musician or it's your very first release, they'll give you the music streaming industry guidance needed to release your music successfully.